Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### tls-allow-any-client

-Allows any client that presents a certificate to connect.
+Allows any client to connect.

 !!! important
     Cannot be used with `--tls-allow-ca-clients` and `--tls-known-clients-file`